opencord/cord/docs/build_internals.md

 #### Examples: cord-boostrap.sh

-Download source code and prep for a local build by installing docker
+Download source code and prep for a local build by installing Docker

 ```
 ./cord-bootstrap.sh -d
 ```

-A `rcord-local` build from master.
+An `rcord-local` config is built from the {{ book.branch }} branch.
 Note that the make targets may not run if you aren't already in the `docker` group, so you'd need to logout/login and rerun them.

 ```